sefm-conference/2023/_pages/index.md

 ---

 <h2 class="secondH">* News *</h2>
+* The early-bird discount period has been extended by one week.
+Now available until 17 October.
 * Registration for SEFM and co-located workshops is open.
 Details are on the [registration page]({{ site.baseurl }}{% link _pages/registration.md %}).
 * The submission deadline has been extended by two weeks.
 See below for the new dates.